 Total nitrogen is the sum of the nitrate-nitrite and the TKN concentrations.
 Total nitrogen is used mostly in determining the limiting nutrient discussed later in the report.
 The average surface and bottom total nitrogen concentrations were 1.50 mg/L and 1.47 mg/L, respectively.
 The maximum total nitrogen concentration for Lake Cochrane was 2.21 mg/L in a surface sample at site LCL-1 on July 21, 1999.
-Because the nitrate-nitrite concentrations were low (mean: 0.052 mg/L), the mean total nitrogen concentrations (Figure 57).
+Because the nitrate-nitrite concentrations were low (mean: 0.052 mg/L), the mean total nitrogen concentrations follow a similar trend to the mean organic nitrogen concentrations (Figure 57).